Search programs

 • Available support services for online students, including tutoring, counseling, tech support, library resources, and networking opportunities

-• Program cost, including fees
+• Program costs, including fees

 This information is typically available on the school’s website or by contacting their admissions office.
 Many online programs host virtual open houses or information sessions where prospective students can talk to faculty, current students, and other program representatives.
-Following schools and programs on social media can also provide insight into their culture.

 Step 3: Prepare for applications and tests

+Students can contact the school’s admissions office if they have questions about application requirements and deadlines.
 An application for an online nurse practitioner master’s program typically consists of:

 • Completed application and fees